Epicurius/Doom-Not-Doom/README.md

 ---
 ###	Engine

-When designing and building the game engine my priority was preformance (FPS) over features.
+When designing and building the game engine my priority was preformance (FPS) over features.</n>
-In my mind a game with many features but low preformance is worse that the oposite, so with the constraints of no hardware acceleration (GPU) and no 3rd party 3D Library (OpenGl)</n>
+In my mind a game with many features but low preformance is worse that the oposite,</n>
+so with the constraints of no hardware acceleration (GPU) and no 3rd party 3D Library (OpenGl)</n>
 multithreading (pthreads) was my best option.

 <img src="./Readme_assets/DnD_Engine_Flow.jpg" alt="Engine_Flow" width="900"/></p>
 ```
 1  - Game is launched.
 2  - Checking all passed argumnets, if not given sets default values.
 3  - Parses the given map file.
 4  - Validates the map values and corrects any it can, else program terminates.
 5  - Inits everything needed for the game to run.
 6  - Creates and executes texture parsing threads, wait for all to be ready.
 7  - While user has not quit or died:
 	1  - Handles game mode specific event, e.g. spawning enemies, game rounds.
 	2  - Handles map events, e.g. mooving doors, light switches.
 	3  - Precompute walls, values that can be calulated before drawing.
 	4  - Precompute skybox, values that can be calulated before drawing.
 	5  - Creates map drawing threads.
 	6  - Precompute weapons, does it have ammo etc.
 	7  - Precompute Entities, e.g. movement, aggression.
 	8  - Precompute projectile, movemnt and collision.
 	9  - Handels player collision detection.
 	10 - Reads all user inputs.
 	11 - Wait for all map drawing thread to be ready.
 	12 - Draw all projectiles
 	13 - Create and execute entity drawing threads.
 	14 - Create and execute weapon drawing threads.
 	15 - Draw HUD, e.g. ammo amount, health, armour.
 	16 - If Tab is pressed draw map.
 	17 - Calculate and update window FPS title and delta time.
 	18 - Render to screen.
 	19 - Check if user has paused or quit game.
 8  - Free all allocated memory.
 9  - Exit game.
 ```

 ---

 ### BXPM